Regina Romero: Mayor of Tucson

 Romero ran in the 2019 Tucson mayoral election.
 She won the Democratic primary in August 2019, defeating state senator Steve Farley and developer Randi Dorman.
 After winning the mayoral primary, her main general election opponent was Ed Ackerley, who was a longtime Democrat running as an independent in hopes of receiving conservative votes.
 She defeated Ackerley in the general election.

-Romero is the first-ever female and first-ever Latina mayor of Tucson, and the first Latino mayor of the city since Estevan Ochoa, who was mayor from 1875 to 1876.
+Romero became the first-ever female and first-ever Latina mayor of Tucson, and the first Latino mayor of the city since Estevan Ochoa, who was mayor from 1875 to 1876.